tinymce/tinymce-docs/tinydrive/libraries/nodejs.md

 ### Implementing with your system

-If your specific use case has not been covered by any of the sample [starter projects]({{site.baseurl}}/tinydrive/libraries/), some customizations might be required to be applied to implement Tiny Drive in the specific system.
+If your specific use case has not been covered by any of the sample [starter projects]({{site.baseurl}}/tinydrive/libraries/), some customizations might be required to be applied to implement {{site.cloudfilemanager}} in the specific system.
 The [JSON Web Token]({{site.baseurl}}/tinydrive/jwt-authentication/) authentication solution would have to be tied to the login authentication of your system.
-This usually means integrating the JWT authentication to the existing session authentication so that users automatically login to Tiny Drive and your system.
+This usually means integrating the JWT authentication to the existing session authentication so that users automatically login to {{site.cloudfilemanager}} and your system.

 #### Additional resources

-Go through the following additional resources to figure out how to configure Tiny Drive with your system.
+Go through the following additional resources to figure out how to configure {{site.cloudfilemanager}} with your system.

 - We recommend reading up and trying to understand how [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) works.
-In order to implement Tiny Drive you need prior knowledge of JWT in detail, including how they can be used for user authentication and session management in a web application.
+In order to implement {{site.cloudfilemanager}} you need prior knowledge of JWT in detail, including how they can be used for user authentication and session management in a web application.
 There will be some coding involved on both the client-side and the server-side to configure JWT as per the instructions in this section.
 - [Starter projects]({{site.baseurl}}/tinydrive/libraries/)
 - [Configuration Options]({{site.baseurl}}/tinydrive/configuration/)
 - [Integrations]({{site.baseurl}}/tinydrive/integrations/)

 ## Need help? ##

-We are striving to make Tiny Drive as useful and as simple as possible.
-For support related issues such as problems with JWT authentication and implementing Tiny Drive, check our [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).
+We are striving to make {{site.cloudfilemanager}} as useful and as simple as possible.
+For support related issues such as problems with JWT authentication and implementing {{site.cloudfilemanager}}, check our [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).